Man dies after being struck by intoxicated driver on Halloween

 At 3 a.m. on October 31, deputies with the Ascension Parish Sheriff's Office found 41-year-old Stan Lee Frederic with severe head injuries after being hit by a car on Gold Place Road.
 Also on scene was Trent Amedee, 45, whom police arrested and charged with driving while intoxicated, first-degree vehicular negligent injury, and careless operation.

-Frederic was taken to the hospital in critical condition.
+Frederic was taken to a Baton Rouge hospital in critical condition.
 Four days later he passed away from his injuries.
-As a result, Amedee is now facing a fourth charge: vehicular homicide.
+As a result, Amedee is now facing an additional charge: vehicular homicide.

 Trending News